Avoid Legalism: Emphasize the Law

 The Law as a Standard or Rule

 If we don’t emphasize the law as the sufficient standard of faithful conduct, then we’ll start to make up our own standards in sanctification.
 This is legalism.
-Preachers will teach “practical” ways of applying the gospel that aren’t anchored in God’s law but only in their own experiences and preferences.
+Preachers will teach “practical” ways of applying the gospel that aren’t anchored in God’s law but only in their own experiences and preferences or subjective sense of what it means to “live in light of the gospel.”
 That’s authoritarianism.
 Church cultures, rather than God’s law, will tell us how to live in light of the gospel.
 Extra-biblical emphases and practices will arise by the “leading of the Spirit,” while God’s own law is marginalized.
-If young evangelicals don’t emphasize and apply the biblical doctrine of God’s law, they’ll inevitably be re-enslaved to the legalism from which they were liberated.
+If we don’t emphasize and apply the biblical doctrine of God’s law, we’ll inevitably be enslaved to a form of legalism.

 The gospel alone isn’t enough to keep us from legalism.
-The law of God, correctly understood as a covenant and a standard or rule, is a necessary and powerful protection from legalism.
+We need both the law and the gospel to keep us from legalism.
+And the law of God, correctly understood as a covenant and a standard or rule, is a necessary and powerful protection from legalism.